Is Borrowing Against Life Insurance a Good Idea?

 Borrowing against cash value policies offers advantages over traditional loans, says Matthew Carbray, a certified financial planner based in Avon, Conn.
 And many life insurance providers allow customers to take out loans against their policies.
 These loans are easier to get than bank loans, and they generally come with lower interest rates.
 If you need a quick cash advance, borrowing against life insurance could be a good option.
 However, there are drawbacks.
 Policyholders who borrow carelessly could jeopardize their life insurance policy.
-Find the Best Life Insurance Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 Before borrowing from life insurance, have a gameplan to pay back the amount.
 We’ll go over the process of borrowing against a life insurance policy, when it’s a good idea and how to avoid pitfalls.

 “Borrowing from a life insurance policy can be a favorable way to get access to quick capital,” he explains.
 “Depending on the policy structure and underlying insurance vehicle, most policies will allow for a policy loan upwards of 90% of the current cash value.”

 You can borrow against your life insurance policy for any reason, says Erick G. Colon, a financial advisor with Concord Wealth Management in Massachusetts.

 “The loan can be used for any purpose, whether it’s for education, purchasing a home or car, or as a source of funds in the event of loss of income,” he says.

 Can I borrow from my life insurance policy?